romaricdrigon/romaricdrigon.github.io/_posts/2019-06-19-cqrs-symfony-elasticsearch-react.md

 A schema is worth a thousand words, let's compare see the difference in between a _standard_ architecture versus one following CQRS:

 ![Without CQRS](/assets/images/content/cqrs-standard.png)
-*A Blog web-app.
+*A Blog web app.
 One user reads an article, while an admin is writing a new one.*

 ![With CQRS](/assets/images/content/cqrs-diagram.png)
 *The same app, implementing CQRS, with 2 different data storages for read and write (optional)*

 Regarding implementation, read and write models could share the same SQL database, and just have different tables.
-Typically, one of the many reason to bring CQRS is performances.
+Typically, one of the many reason to use CQRS is performances.
 Then the read table would contain denormalized data, nested structures instead of JOIN, etc.
 It could also be updated asynchronously, so writes do not impact read performances, ie. with a bus / message queue.